-- ES 8 We have carried out residual appraisals to establish the Residual Land Value (RLV).
+- ES 7 We have carried out residual appraisals to establish the Residual Land Value (RLV).
 This is a traditional model having regard to: the gross development value (GDV) of the scheme; including Affordable Housing; and deducting all costs; including CIL; to arrive at the RLV.
 A scheme is viable if the RLV is positive for a given level of profit.
-We describe this situation herein as being 'fundamentally' viable. - ES 9 We have had regard to the cumulative impact of the Local Plan policies.
-The impact of each of the policies (either direct or indirect) is set out on the policies matrix (at Appendix 1). - ES 10 This is then compared to the Threshold Land Value (TLV).
-The TLV is the price at which a landowner will be willing to sell their land for development and is derived from benchmark Market Values and Existing Use Values (EUV), the size of the hypothetical scheme and the development density assumption. - ES 11 The RLV less TLV results in an appraisal 'balance' which should be interpreted as follows: - If the 'balance' is positive, then the proposal / policy is viable.
-We describe this as being 'viable for plan making purposes' herein.

-- If the 'balance' is negative, then the proposal / policy is 'not viable for plan making purposes' and the CIL and/or Affordable Housing policy should be reviewed. - ES 12 In addition to the RLV appraisals and TLV analysis, we have also prepared a series of sensitivity scenarios for each of the typologies.
+We describe this situation herein as being 'fundamentally' viable. - ES 8 We have had regard to the cumulative impact of the Local Plan policies (both SLDC and LCC as appropriate).
+The impact of each of the policies (either direct or indirect) is set out on the AONB policies matrix (at Appendix 1). - ES 9 This is then compared to the Threshold Land Value (TLV).
+The TLV is the price at which a landowner will be willing to sell their land for development and is derived from benchmark Market Values and Existing Use Values (EUV)), the size of the hypothetical scheme and the development density assumption. - ES 10 The RLV less TLV results in an appraisal 'balance' which should be interpreted as follows: - If the 'balance' is positive, then the proposal / policy is viable.
+We describe this as being 'viable for plan making purposes' herein. - If the 'balance' is negative, then the proposal / policy is 'not viable for plan making purposes' and the CIL and/or Affordable Housing policy should be reviewed. - ES 11 In addition to the RLV appraisals and TLV analysis, we have also prepared a series of sensitivity scenarios for each of the typologies.
 This is to assist in the analysis of viability and to appreciate the sensitivity of the appraisals to key variables such as: Affordable Housing %; TLV and profit; and, to consider the impact of rising construction costs.
-This is to de-emphasise the TLV in each typology and help consider viability 'in-the-round' i.e. in the context of sales values, development costs, contingency, developer's profit which make up the appraisals inputs. - ES 13 We have analysed the Council's allocations for housing in order to group them into typologies by size and location.
-This has resulted in 30 residential development typologies (excluding the AONB) to reflect the type of sites coming forward in the emerging Local Plan and specifically the preferred housing allocations in the Pre-Publication Consultation Draft Plan.
-These typologies are reflected in our typologies matrix which is appended (Appendix 2). - ES 14 It is important to note that the TLV's contained herein are for 'high-level' plan viability purposes and the appraisals should be read in the context of the TLV sensitivity table (contained within the appraisals).
+This is to de-emphasise the TLV in each typology and help consider viability 'in-the-round' i.e. in the context of sales values, development costs, contingency, developer's profit which make up the appraisals inputs.

+- ES 12 We have analysed both SLDC and LCC's allocations for housing in order to group them into typologies by size and location.
+This has resulted in 8 residential development typologies in the AONB (3 in Lancaster and 5 in SLDC) to reflect the type of sites likely to come forward.
+These typologies are reflected in our AONB typologies matrix which is appended (Appendix 2). - ES 13 It is important to note that the TLV's contained herein are for 'high-level' plan viability purposes and the appraisals should be read in the context of the TLV sensitivity table (contained within the appraisals).
 It is important to emphasise that the adoption of a particular TLV £ in the base-case appraisal typologies in no way implies that this figure can be used by applicants to negotiate site specific planning applications.
 Where sites have obvious abnormal costs (e.g. retaining walls for sloping sites) these costs should be deducted from the value of the land.
 The land value for site specific viability appraisals should be thoroughly evidenced having regard to the existing use value of the site.
-I.e. this report is for plan-making purposes and is 'without prejudice' to future site specific planning applications. - ES 15 Our detailed assumptions and results are set out in sections 5 8 of this report together with our detailed appraisals which are appended.
+I.e. this report is for plan-making purposes and is 'without prejudice' to future site specific planning applications. - ES 14 Our detailed assumptions and results are set out in section 5 of this report together with our detailed appraisals which are appended.
 In summary we make the following recommendations: